terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 * Damage is done against the appropriate pool.
 * If you suffered more points than your pool, you enter coma.

-### Damage Types (Optional Rule)

-#### Immunity, Vulnerability, etc.

-* Immunity -- means you take no damage from the damage type at all.
-* Resistance -- means you only take half damage from the damage type, and critical damage is converted to normal damage.
-* Vulnerability -- means damage is converted to critical for the damage type, and critical damage is doubled.

-* Protection -- works like resistance, but aggravated is treated as normal damage.
-* Susceptibility -- works like vulnerability, but normal damage is treated as aggravated.

-#### Non-aggravated Damage Types

-* Crushing/Force
-* Grapple/Entangle
-* Bludgeoning
-* Piercing/Puncture
-* Psychic/Stress
-* Slashing
-* Sonic/Thunder
-* Poison
-* Shocking/Stun

-#### Aggravated Damage Types

-* Burning/Fire/Heat
-* Corrosive/Acid
-* Energy/Blaster/Laser
-* Freezing/Cold/Ice
-* Necrotic/Unholy/Disruption
-* Radiant/Holy
-* Radiation
-* Lightning

 ### Critical Damage

 * On a critical result damage dice are not rolled,